kristijanhusak/vim-dadbod-ui/README.md

 Using `:DBUIAddConnection` command or pressing `A` in dbui drawer opens up a prompt to enter database url and name, that will be saved in `g:db_ui_save_location` connections file.
 These connections are available from everywhere.

+To add a connection to a group, prefix the name with a group path, starting with a forward slash:
+* `/Production/users` adds a connection named "users" to the "Production" group
+* `/Production/EU/orders` adds a connection named "orders" to the "EU" subgroup under "Production"

+Groups can be nested to create hierarchical organization.
+Non-existent groups will be created automatically.

 #### Connection related notes
 It is possible to have two connections with same name, but from different source. for example, you can have `my-db` in env variable, in `g:dbs` and in saved connections.